Saturday 22nd June, 2024

 Next week is a short week for dispatch due to our new public holiday being Matariki on Friday.

-The first of the fruit and ornamental trees arrived this week and so the month of tree potting begins next week.
+ornamental trees arrived this week and so the month of tree potting begins next week.
 The team has all got it down to a fine art now and things are moving along quite smoothly.

 We have reached the shortest day and longest night and so we can look forward to the days getting slowly longer.
 Not that we will notice to begin with lol.
 Often the colder or more winter weather will happen now that we have passed the solstice and many will say that Winter is now official, roll on Spring.